Why it's important to keep your skills up to date

 Enhancing your qualifications is a way to demonstrate to your manager that you're passionate about your industry and take your job seriously.
 Being highly skilled will help you stand out from the crowd and could help you land that promotion or pay rise you've been hanging out for.

-If you're worried about fitting study into your already busy lifestyle, then an online course might be just what you're looking for.
+If you're worried about fitting study into your already busy lifestyle, an online course might be just what you're looking for.
 Think you can't study online courses in your field?
 Think again.
 These days more and more providers are expanding their online offering with child care, nursing, building, engineering, plumbing, animal care, and agriculture courses now all available to study online.

 Another hidden benefit of expanding your skill set or refreshing your skills is that it can give you a new zest for your current career.
 In a world where we often spend eight hours a day, five days a week at work (and more), it pays to have a career you're passionate about.
 But if you're not constantly chopping and changing roles, it's easy for even a great job to start to lose its sparkle after a while.